telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/automatic-latest-version-retrieval.md

 # Download New Version

-With the Telerik Visual Studio Extensions you keep your projects in an up-to-date state.The Latest Version Acquirer tool automatically retrieves the freshest Telerik UI for ASP.NET AJAX distribution, available on the Telerik website.
+With the Telerik Visual Studio Extensions you keep your projects in an up-to-date state.
+The New Version Downloader tool automatically retrieves the freshest Telerik UI for ASP.NET AJAX distribution, available on the Telerik website.
 Running the [Upgrade Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/upgrade-wizard%}) as a next step makes the task of latest Telerik UI for ASP.NET AJAX package utilization extremely easy.

 Once a day, upon Visual Studio launch, the Telerik ASP.NET AJAX VSExtensions queue the Telerik website for a new version of Telerik UI for ASP.NET AJAX.
 A dialog gets displayed when a new version is discovered: